axelpalwo/holbertonschool-shell/basics/README.md

 10-back changes the directory to the previous one 11-lists lists all files in the current directory and in /boot 12-file_type prints the type of files
+13-Symbolic_link creates a link that leads to the current directory indicated